 The Mountaineer was adopted in 1890 as the official school mascot and has been appearing at sporting events since 1936.
 The mascot travels with most sports teams throughout the academic year.
 Each year, a new Mountaineer receives a scholarship, a tailor-made buckskin suit with coonskin hat, and a period rifle and powder horn.
 The Firing of the Rifle is a tradition carried out by the Mountaineer Mascot to open several athletic events.
 He also gets to fire his custom rifle every time the team scores during football games.
 While not required, male mascots traditionally grow a beard.

-The unofficial song of the university, “Take Me Home, Country Roads” by John Denver, became an official West Virginia state song on March 8, 2014.
-In 1980 John Denver performed his hit song at the dedication of Mountaineer Field, and it has since become a tradition for fans and players to sing the song after every Mountaineer victory.
+The unofficial song of the university is “Take Me Home, Country Roads” by John Denver.
+In 1980, John Denver performed his hit song at the dedication of Mountaineer Field, and it has since become a tradition for fans and players to sing the song after every Mountaineer victory.
 Although the tradition originated during football games, it is also performed at various other athletic events and ceremonies.
+The song became an official West Virginia state song on March 8, 2014.

 Each year, WVU accepts applications for admission from students who are educated at home or in non-accredited high schools.
 These applicants must also submit a complete undergraduate application and SAT or ACT test scores.
 In addition, as a homeschooled student, the strength of your coursework is important in the admission process.

-Homeschooled applicants and those attending non-accredited high schools must furnish documentation to validate learning in four of the academic core areas, as listed in Admission Requirements for First-Time Freshmen https://admissions.wvu.edu/how-to-apply/first-time-freshmen/admission-requirements , unless they were completed at an accredited high school or college.
+Homeschooled applicants and those attending non-accredited high schools must furnish documentation to validate learning in four of the academic core areas, as listed in Admission Requirements for First-Time Freshmen, unless they were completed at an accredited high school or college.
 If you completed units at an accredited high school or college, transcripts of the units taken must be provided to WVU.

 This documentation should take the form of a typed manuscript or description of your class background and must include the following, at a minimum: